MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/ribbon-issues-button-hidden.md

 ###### The enable/display rule is in the Application Ribbon (applies to "All entities")

-If the enable/display rule is not entity-specific, rather it is applicable to all entities declared in the Application Ribbon, then the steps will be slightly different as follows:
+If the enable/display rule is not entity-specific, rather it is applicable to "All Entities" declared in the Application Ribbon, then the steps will be slightly different as follows:

 1. Open **Advanced Settings**.
 1. Navigate to **Settings** > **Solutions**.